Keksuccino/docs_fancymenu/docs/conditions.md

 Checks if FancyMenu's Modpack Mode is enabled.
 **Value required**: No

-## Mouse Clicked
+## Mouse Button Is Pressed
-Checks if a specific mouse button is being pressed.
+Returns true while a specific mouse button is held.
+This is not a one-shot click event; use the [**On Mouse Button Clicked** listener](./listeners#on-mouse-button-clicked) when an action should run once per click.
 **Value required**: Yes - `left` or `right` to indicate which mouse button to check

 ## Is Fullscreen